eek2020/PowerPlatformCompanion/docs/routing.md

 - Labels hidden when collapsed; tooltips and a hover flyout assist discovery.
 - Layout offset handled by `#root { padding-left: … }` in `web/src/index.css`.
 - Collapsed width is controlled by CSS var `--sidebar-w-collapsed` (80px) in `web/src/index.css`.
-- Clicking a main rail navigates without auto-expanding when collapsed.
-Expansion is manual.
+- Clicking a main rail auto-expands the sidebar and opens the corresponding submenu.
 - Hover flyout appears only when the sidebar is collapsed.
 In expanded state the inline panel is used (no flyout).
 - Rails:
   - Developer Tools: Snippets, Flow Formatter, Dataverse Lookup, Packs, Icons.
   - Solution Arch: Estimating, Requirements, HLD, ARM Catalog, ERD, Roadmap, Licensing.
   - Resources: About.
+  - Settings: General, AI Providers, AI Models.